 In addition to snorkeling from the shore, there are also several magnificent sites that can only be accessed by boat.
 These include the reefs off Little Tobago and Goat Island, and several tour guides and boat charters make daily trips here so you shouldn't have any trouble hitching a ride to get in some offshore underwater exploration.

-If you're ready to see what's down below you might enjoy visiting.
+If you want to explore what's below the surface you might enjoy.
 The reef here is located in a protected marine park between Pigeon Point and Buccoo Point.
 It is one of the largest coral reef systems in the Western Hemisphere, and despite its protected status has been damaged over the years by many glass bottom boat tours and snorkeler who don't quite know how to handle the reef.
-This snorkeling site is found within the western part of Tobago.
+This snorkeling site is located in the western part of Tobago.

-is another place you might enjoy.
+is another snorkeling spot you might enjoy.
 This spot is best for advanced snorkelers because of the current, but if you have the skills you'll be able to experience a bright and vibrant world of marine life.

-A fourth place to go snorkeling is.
+A fourth location where you can go snorkeling is.
 Because it is located on the Atlantic side of the island, there does tend to be a bit of drift here, so weak swimmers may want to avoid it.
 Otherwise, the reef ranges in depths from 18 to 45 feet and is home to snapper, parrotfish, French angelfish, porcupine fish, pork fish, Bermudan chub, stingrays, turtles, and nurse sharks.
-If you're interested, you'll find this site found within the southwestern part of Tobago.
+If you want to experience it for yourself, this site is found in the southwestern part of Tobago.

 is a fifth site to consider.
 This site, which ranges in depth from 30 to 85 feet, is only recommended for strong swimmers because of the currents, but those who can take the waters are rewarded with sites of fire corals, sea rods, brain corals, sea fans, sea fingers.
 In this spectacle of colors in shapes groupers, snappers, spiny lobsters, morays, turtles, and bright fish make their home.